shellyk22/Hemitube_finale/Hemitube2/README.md

 2. Make sure that you have installed all required dependencies: npm i express cors body-parser mongoose custom-env path htpp multer

+3. in the terminal, type "cd server" so you can run the server itself

-3. Run the server using npm test, (or export NODE_ENV=test && node app.js for macOS/Linux, set NODE_ENV=test && node app.js for Windows).
+4. Run the server using npm test, (or export NODE_ENV=test && node app.js for macOS/Linux, set NODE_ENV=test && node app.js for Windows).
 The server should be running.

-4. Open your browser and visit http://localhost:5001 to access the HemiTube website.
+5. Open your browser and visit http://localhost:5001 to access the HemiTube website.

 # API Functionality:
 The HemiTube website incorporates the following API endpoints and functionalities: